 I ferment my greens (and pretty much everything else) with this set-up:

-I fermented my greens for 3 weeks, which is an awful long time for some people, and not enough for others.
-I decided to pull them at this point because a) there was a roaring mold cap on the jar (gnarly but not harmful), and b) the greens just looked right.
+I ferment my greens for 3 weeks, which is an awful long time for some people, and not enough for others.
+The greens just looked right.
 How did I know this?
 Hard to say.
 I used The Force.

 Whatever the power was that guided me, it did not steer me wrong.
 These greens are a flavor bomb.
 Pungent, because, well, they are mustard greens, spicy from chiles and Sichuan peppercorns, tangy from the ferment and crunchy-ish, too.